transloadit/uppy/website/src/docs/companion.md

     - token - authorization token (retrieved from oauth process) to send along with your request.
     - id - ID of the file being downloaded.
   - `onData (chunk)` - a callback that should be called with each data chunk received on download.
 This is useful if the size of the downloaded file can be pre-determined.
 This would allow for pipelined upload of the file (to the desired destination), while the download is still going on.
-  - `onResponse (response)` - if the size of the downloaded file can not be pre-determined by Uppy Companion, then this callback should be called in place of the `onData` callback.
+  - `onResponse (response)` - if the size of the downloaded file can not be pre-determined by Companion, then this callback should be called in place of the `onData` callback.
 This callback would be called after the download is done, and would take the downloaded data (response) as the argument.

 ## Development

 1\.
-To set up Uppy Companion for local development, please clone the Uppy repo and install, like so:
+To set up Companion for local development, please clone the Uppy repo and install, like so:

 ```bash
 git clone https://github.com/transloadit/uppy && cd uppy && npm install